kuwv/python-cookiecutter/README.md

 ## Package Managers

+### Pep621

+Use `pep621` when developing libraries and require more hands on control.

 ### Poetry

-Use `Poetry` when developing libraries that require flexible dependency management.
+Use `poetry` when developing libraries that require flexible dependency management.

 ### Pipenv

-Use `Pipenv` when developing deployments that require deterministic builds.
+Use `pipenv` when developing deployments that require deterministic builds.